backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 # <center><span style="font-size:1.8em;">Constructing The Models</span></center>

-Now, I will build the models using only 70% of the data, and compare their predictions on the test set at the end.
+I'll build the models on 70% of the data, and compare their predictions on the test set at the end.
 Here's what this will look like:

 &nbsp;&nbsp;&nbsp;&nbsp;**1.
 Random Forest**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**a.** Feature Selection